jiweil/Hierarchical-Neural-Autoencoder/README.md

 - `train_permute.txt`: training data for standard Model.
 Each line corresponds to one document/paragraph
 - `train_source_permute_segment.txt`: source training data for hierarchical Models.
 Each line corresponds to one sentence.
 An empty line starts a new document/sentence.
 Documents are reversed.
 - `test_source_permute_segment.txt`: target training data for hierarchical Model.

+Training roughly takes 2-3 weeks for standard models and 4-6 weeks for hierarchical models on a K40 GPU machine.

 For any question or bug with the code, feel free to contact jiweil@stanford.edu